 What Gift Grieving Parents Need

 A very common question we hear is “My friend just lost her baby, what gift should I get her?”.
-We’ve compiled some of the things she is probably really wanting from you and doesn’t know how to ask.
+With help from our friends from the Carolina Memorial sanctuary, we’ve compiled some of the things she is probably really wanting from you and doesn’t know how to ask.

 Time- Give her time to process everything going on.
 Do not try and rush her or help her move on.
 She’ll NEVER ‘move on’.
 This is her reality now.